 However, the government has already thought of that loophole.
 To close it, the Internal Revenue Service charges a “gift tax” of up to 40% on any large sums you give away during your lifetime.
 That includes not only cash, but also items with a significant cash value, such as jewelry and cars.

 When you make a gift that’s higher than that amount, you have a choice.
-You can either pay the gift tax right away or count the gift against your lifetime exemption.
+You can either pay the gift tax right away or count the gift against your personal estate tax exemption.
 This is the total amount of your wealth you can exempt from the estate tax, both during your life and after your death.
-Using this credit, you can give away up to $11.58 million during your lifetime without paying tax on it.
+Using this credit, you can give away up to $11.7 million during your lifetime without paying tax on it.
 But if you do use the entire amount, all of your estate becomes subject to taxation after your death.

-Moreover, the lifetime exemption can change.
-Although it’s $11.58 million in 2020, it could be more or less than that amount in the future.
+Moreover, the personal exemption can change.
+Although it’s $11.7 million in 2021, it could be more or less than that amount in the future.

-Although most gifts greater than $15,000 are subject to either the gift tax or the lifetime exemption, there are a few exceptions, including:
+Although most gifts greater than $15,000 are subject to either the gift tax or the personal exemption, there are a few exceptions, including:

 - Gifts to Your Spouse.
 If you give your spouse a substantial gift, such as a new car worth $30,000, you pay no gift tax.
 You also don’t have to count the $30,000 against your lifetime exemption.
 You could even give your spouse a $30,000 car every single year for 30 years, for a total of $900,000, and it wouldn’t affect your estate tax liability.